 congratulations on your pregnancy!

 Cornerstone Maternity provides low risk maternity care and newborn care to women in Saskatoon and surrounding communities.
-We accept both self-referrals and referrals from physicians for patients who are not CMC family practice patients.
-Cornerstone Maternity was previously known as Lifebridge Maternity.
+We accept physician referrals for patients who are not CMC family practice patients.

 Our Cornerstone Maternity moms-to-be have an entire team of doctors to help!
 During your pregnancy you will have one primary care provider but you are welcome to book visits with any member of our team during your pregnancy so you can feel comfortable with all of your providers.